claude-did-this/MCPControl/README.md

 > **Note**: This project is specifically designed for and tested on Windows.
 Linux and macOS support is not currently implemented.

+## ⚠️ IMPORTANT DISCLAIMER

+**THIS SOFTWARE IS EXPERIMENTAL AND POTENTIALLY DANGEROUS**

+By using this software, you acknowledge and accept that:

+- Giving AI models direct control over your computer through this tool is inherently risky
+- This software can control your mouse, keyboard, and other system functions which could potentially cause unintended consequences
+- You are using this software entirely at your own risk
+- The creators and contributors of this project accept NO responsibility for any damage, data loss, or other consequences that may arise from using this software
+- This tool should only be used in controlled environments with appropriate safety measures in place

+**USE AT YOUR OWN RISK**

 ## Features

 - **Window Management**